3 5x 4 8x 2

 PEMDAS/BODMAS: The Order of Operations

 The order of operations, often remembered by the acronyms PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction), is crucial for correctly interpreting and solving mathematical expressions.
 These acronyms dictate the sequence in which operations should be performed.
-It's essential to note that multiplication and division have equal precedence, as do addition and subtraction.
+On the flip side, it's essential to note that multiplication and division have equal precedence, as do addition and subtraction.
 When these operations appear together, we work from left to right.

 In the context of "3 5x 4 8x 2," the lack of parentheses or explicit multiplication symbols forces us to consider different interpretations based on how we treat the spaces between the numbers.
 Without clear notation, there's room for multiple interpretations, leading to different results.